 - the acquisition of the right of ownership or the right to dispose of certain assets.

-The Council publishes all notifications received and decisions made in the Official Gazette, specifying the nature of concentration and the parties concerned.
+The Council publishes all notifications received and decisions made in the website of the Competition Council and in the Official Gazette, specifying the nature of concentration and the parties concerned.
 All interested persons have the right to submit their opinions on the intended concentration during the two weeks following publication.
-Interested persons include:

 Persons that have submitted objections to the intended concentration in writing have the right to familiarise themselves with the materials related to the case (except for commercially sensitive or secret information), submit comments and submit a request to participate and be heard at the meeting of the Council.